-Christopher Noel is the newest member of the conducting staff at ESYO.
+Christopher Noel joined ESYO’s conducting staff in 2017.
 He an enthusiastic and passionate conductor and musician.
 He has conducted orchestras in Minnesota, Illinois, Texas, and Oregon.
 Christopher is a graduate of St. Olaf College with a Bachelor’s Degree in violin performance, and University of Illinois with a Master’s Degree in Orchestral Conducting.
 Christopher is currently the Associate Conductor of the Salem Symphony, Director of Orchestras at Chemeketa Community College, and the proud new member of the ESYO team as the conductor of the Junior Orchestra.
 Originally from Eugene, Mr. Noel grew up with ESYO and came back to help other young musicians enjoy the same wonderful experience!
 He has been a part of organizations such as the Oregon Bach Festival, Oregon All State Orchestra, and All Northwest Orchestra.
 He also teaches orchestra at Sheldon HS and choir at NEHS.
 It is with great pleasure that he has the opportunity to work with students who share his passion for music!

 Dale Bradley, cellist, composer and guitarist, is a Springfield native, ESYO alumnus, and longtime member of the Eugene Symphony and the Oregon Mozart Players.
 A graduate of the University of Oregon School of Music, he studied cello with Robert Hladky and composition with Hal Owen.
 He started playing cello in the 4th grade and also began composing at this time, filling up small notebooks purchased from the local music store with musical ideas.
 Dale’s compositions & arrangements have been played live in various venues on the west coast, from local retirement centers to the Los Angeles Philharmonic.
 Dale’s teaching activities include beginning String Academy classes in local elementary schools, various summer camps, and a private studio where he teaches cello, bass & guitar.
 Dale has played live and recorded with a wide variety of musicians.
 He continues to assist others in their recording projects, often arranging & producing in his home studio.
 Dale’s own CDs include “Solo,” “The Christmas Cello,” and “Generations.”